QuanEstimation/QuanEstimation/docs/src/guide/guide_Copt.md

 	| "c2"                             | 2.0                        |
 	| "seed"                           | 1234                       |

-	Here `p_num` is the number of particles. `c0`, `c1` and `c2` are the PSO parameters representing the inertia weight, cognitive learning factor and social learning factor, respectively. `max_episode` accepts both integer and array with two elements.
+	Here `p_num` is the number of particles. `c0`, `c1`, and `c2` are the PSO parameters representing the inertia weight, cognitive learning factor, and social learning factor, respectively. `max_episode` accepts both integer and array with two elements.
 If it is an integer, for example `max_episode=1000`, it means the program will continuously run 1000 episodes.
 However, if it is an array, for example `max_episode=[1000,100]`, the program will